 Hibernate is a framework that is known as the Hibernate ORM framework.
-Hibernate which is known as Hibernate ORM is a framework that was designed by Red Hat and its initial release happened on 23 May 2007 is an object-relational mapping tool for the Java language.
-It is written in Java and it supports a cross-platform JVM.
+Hibernate, known as Hibernate ORM, is a framework that Red Hat designed.
+Its initial release happened on 23 May 2007; it is an object-relational mapping tool for the Java language.
+It is written in Java, and it supports a cross-platform JVM.
 Its licensing is done under GNU Lesser General Public.
 JPA is known as Java persistence API.
-JPA which is actually known as Java Persistence Application Programming Interface OR Java application programming interface is used to manage the relational data.
+JPA, which is actually known as Java Persistence Application Programming Interface OR Java application programming interface, is used to manage the relational data.
 JPA is basically is a specification.
 It deals with the object or relational metadata.
 The language of the JPA is JPQL (Java Persistence Query Language).

 Hibernate’s primary features are to map the Java classes to database tables.
 Some key feature of Hibernate is given below:

 - It helps to map Java classes to database tables and Java data types to SQL data types.

 The initial release of JPA happened on 11 May 2006.
 Some Key features of JPA are given below:

 - JPA is not an implementation; it is only a specification.

 - It is a set of rules and guidelines for setting interfaces for the implementation of object-relational mapping.